Original Xbox Game Engines

 Renderware

-The Renderware Engine can be used anywhere from a simple graphics middleware to a full fledged game engine.
+The Renderware engine can be used anywhere from a simple graphics middleware to a full fledged game engine.

 The Renderware engine provided graphics, audio, physics and AI modules.
 Most games only used a subset of the modules, with the graphics engine being the most popular.